Do you remember this?

 While some form of AI has existed for decades – Siri came in 2012 - AI in the form of a generative large language model (LLM) was released into the world as Chat GPT in 2022.
 Other such iterations of AI such as Anthropic and Open AI soon followed.

-How was it that something that was considered a risk to the existence of humanity by its developers, and by those in charge of the related private companies that led its development, was released into the world without massive and sustained testing to make sure, to the degree possible, that this risk could not manifest itself in the actual elimination of all humans, everywhere?
+How was it that something that was considered a risk to the existence of Humanity by its developers, and by those in charge of the related private companies that led its development, was released into the world without massive and sustained testing to make sure, to the degree possible, that this risk could not manifest itself in the actual elimination of all Humans, everywhere?

-Generative LLM AI was released into the world by CEO’s of companies that had a clear understanding that they could be risking the existence of humanity, solely in pursuit of profit.
+Generative LLM AI was released into the world by CEO’s of companies that had a clear understanding that they could be risking the existence of Humanity, solely in pursuit of profit.

 The term you are looking for is “monster”, although that doesn’t quite do it.
 This wasn’t just criminal negligence.
 In fact, we don’t have a crime to fit what these people did.
 To make money, as far as they knew, they knowingly risked killing all of us.

-Incidentally, the board here at Mewetree.blogspot.com asked Chat GPT if there are any examples from history where a single decision made only in pursuit of profit resulted in a risk to the lives of all humans.
+Incidentally, the board here at Mewetree.blogspot.com asked Chat GPT if there are any examples from history where a single decision made only in pursuit of profit resulted in a risk to the lives of all Humans.
 Chat GPT could only come up with one example - the release of generative LLM AI.
-Fair is fair - we here at Mewetree.blogspot.com hereby give AI a nod for honesty.
+Fair is fair - we here at Mewetree.blogspot.com do hereby give AI a nod for honesty.

 It will never happen, and here’s why…